saloot/ads2025-fall/assignments.md

 If you go beyond the basic requirements and add something interesting, you can earn extra credit.
 For example:

 * Having a clear and informative `README.md` file in your GitHub repository
-* Creating interactive visualizations (e.g., using Plotly or Bokeh)
+* Creating **interactive visualizations** (e.g., using Plotly or Bokeh)
-* Including small but meaningful creative touches related to your data or analysis
+* Including small but meaningful **creative touches** related to your data or analysis

-However, avoid unnecessary long reports, complexity, or flashy additions.
-Focus on producing a notebook that is **executable, readable, and educational**, not overloaded or messy.
+However, avoid unnecessary long reports or complexity or flashy additions overdoing things won’t earn extra points.
+Focus on producing a notebook that is executable, readable, and educational, not overloaded or messy.

 ---